spatie/crypto/README.md

 use Spatie\Crypto\PrivateKey;
 use Spatie\Crypto\PublicKey;

-// generating a key pair;
+// generating a key pair
 [$privateKey, $publicKey] = (new KeyPair())->generate();

-// when passing paths, the generate keys will to those paths (new KeyPair())->generate($pathToPrivateKey, $pathToPublicKey);
+// when passing paths, the generate keys will be written those paths (new KeyPair())->generate($pathToPrivateKey, $pathToPublicKey);

 $data = 'my secret data';